jcoiner/memtest/README.md

    also fails the new one with the same failure mode, as expected.

  - In test 10 (modtst) replace assembly with C. It had to be modified to work with the new loop bounds logic.
-I was less confident in my ability to modify assembly.
 GCC's output looks just as tight as the handwritten assembly.

    Side note: we're compiling test.c with -O1 now.
 Someone had knocked it down to -O0 in 5.01 (why? to make the assembly look better? to